My shakuhachi journey

 My interest in meditation quickly led me away from the martial arts and I began practicing bonsai again.
 One day, the individual that I bought bonsai supplies from gave me a some of the bamboo that he had cut down.
 When I was a kid I really enjoyed climbing up trees and playing simple melodies on a recorder flute that I had.
 Now I was presented with a chance to make my own flutes with this bamboo.
-I had never played real flutes before and after struggling to make some I quickly realized that I would need to purchase some professionally made ones.
+I had never played bamboo flutes before and after struggling to make some I quickly realized that I would need to purchase professionally made instruments.

-I bought some simple sideways/transverse bamboo flutes from a well known maker.
+I bought two simple sideways/transverse bamboo flutes from a well known maker.
 One of which was a very large base “D3” flute with four finger-holes tuned to the minor pentatonic scale which is the same as the shakuhachi.
 I really fell in love with this particular flute and felt deeply that flutes were the instrument for me.
 I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.